 - We commenced operations in December 2003 and have a limited operating history.
 Accordingly, you have a limited basis to evaluate our ability to operate our business and implement our operating policies and strategies successfully. - We have not identified specific assets to purchase with the proceeds of this offering, and you will therefore not have the opportunity to evaluate our investments before we make them, which makes your investment more speculative. - Our officers, Jeffrey J. Zimmer and Robert E. Cauley, have limited experience managing a REIT.
 Their lack of experience may limit their ability to successfully manage our business as a REIT. - We rely primarily on short-term borrowings to acquire mortgage related securities some of which have long-term maturities.
-Interest rate mismatches between our mortgage related securities and our borrowings used to fund our purchases of mortgage related securities might reduce our net income or result in a loss during periods of changing interest rates. - As of June 30, 2004, 41.6% of our portfolio consisted of fixed-rate and balloon maturity mortgage-backed securities.
+Interest rate mismatches between our mortgage related securities and our borrowings used to fund our purchases of mortgage related securities might reduce our net income or result in a loss during periods of changing interest rates. - As of September 30, 2004, 33.1% of our portfolio consisted of fixed-rate and balloon maturity mortgage-backed securities.
 Accordingly, we may experience reduced net income or a loss during periods of rising interest rates. - Increased levels of prepayments on the mortgages underlying our mortgage related securities might decrease our net interest income or result in a net loss. - We generally seek to borrow eight to 12 times the amount of our equity, which could reduce our net income and our cash available for distributions to stockholders or cause us to suffer losses.
-There is no limit on the amount of leverage that we may incur. - Failure to qualify or maintain our qualification as a REIT for federal income tax purposes would subject us to federal income tax on our taxable income at regular corporate rates, thereby reducing the amount of funds available for distributions to stockholders. - Our board of directors may change our operating policies and strategies without prior notice to you or stockholder approval, and such changes could harm our business and results of operations and the value of our stock. - Flagstone Securities owns shares of our Class C Common Stock, which automatically converts into Class A Common Stock when the stockholders' equity attributable to our Class A Common Stock equals no less than \$15.00 per share following such conversion.
-This creates a conflict of interest in determining the initial public offering price.
+There is no limit on the amount of leverage that we may incur. - Failure to qualify or maintain our qualification as a REIT for federal income tax purposes would subject us to federal income tax on our taxable income at regular corporate rates, thereby reducing the amount of funds available for distributions to stockholders. - Our board of directors may change our operating policies and strategies without prior notice to you or stockholder approval, and such changes could harm our business and results of operations and the value of our stock. - Our officers own shares of Class B Common Stock, which will begin to convert to shares of Class A Common Stock when stockholders' equity attributable to the Class A Common Stock is not less than \$15.00 per share.
+If all shares of Class B Common Stock are converted, the 319,388 shares of Class A Common Stock issued would equal approximately 1.6% of the shares of Class A Common Stock expected to be outstanding after this offering.
+Our officers may take undue risks in managing our company in an attempt to increase stockholders' equity and cause a conversion of these shares.

-- Our officers own shares of Class B Common Stock, which will begin to convert to shares of Class A Common Stock when stockholders' equity attributable to the Class A Common Stock is no less than \$15.00 per share.
-If all shares of Class B Common Stock are converted, the 319,388 shares of Class A Common Stock issued would equal approximately 2.1% of the shares of Class A Common Stock expected to be outstanding after this offering.
-Our officers may take undue risks in managing our company in an attempt to increase stockholders' equity and cause a conversion of these shares. - Competition in purchasing assets consistent with our investment objectives might prevent us from acquiring mortgage related securities at favorable yields, which would harm our results of operations. - Hedging transactions may limit our gains or result in losses.
+- Competition in purchasing assets consistent with our investment objectives might prevent us from acquiring mortgage related securities at favorable yields, which would harm our results of operations. - Hedging transactions may limit our gains or result in losses.
 We may hedge our interest rate exposure through the use of derivative instruments.
 Our hedging transactions, which would be intended to limit losses, involve costs and may actually limit gains and increase our exposure to losses. - If our distributions exceed our REIT taxable income, a portion of the distribution may be deemed a return of capital for federal income tax purposes, which would reduce stockholders' basis in the underlying shares of our Class A Common Stock.